moksh-pcb-design/LM2596-Adjustable-Buck-Converter-PCB/README.md

 The LM2596 operates as a switching regulator.

-1. DC input power enters through the input connector.
+1. Input DC power enters through the input connector.
-2. Input capacitors filter supply noise and ripple.
+2. Input capacitors filter supply ripple and noise.
 3. The LM2596 switches the input voltage at high frequency.
 4. The inductor stores and transfers energy.
 5. The SS54 Schottky diode provides the freewheeling current path.